cwfryer/obsidian-callout-suggestions/README.md

 I can never remember all the callout tags.
 Plus, I've made a few of my own that I use pretty frequently.

-This plugin provides a Suggestion Modal similar to what you'll find in [Obsidian Natural Language Dates](https://github.com/argenos/nldates-obsidian).
+This plugin provides a Suggestion Modal for Callouts similar to what you'll find in [Obsidian Natural Language Dates](https://github.com/argenos/nldates-obsidian).
-It is compatible with the excellent [Obsidian Callout Manager](https://github.com/eth-p/obsidian-callout-manager).
+It is compatible with (and depends on) the excellent [Obsidian Callout Manager](https://github.com/eth-p/obsidian-callout-manager).

 ## Features
 - Callout autosuggest